asrayg/ScamShield/README.md

 ScamShield is a comprehensive real-time scam detection system designed to monitor phone calls, transcribe audio, and detect potential scam attempts.
 The system leverages advanced machine learning models for text classification, integrated within a robust backend, and provides an intuitive user interface through a desktop application.
 ScamShield aims to enhance user safety by identifying suspicious activities during phone calls, ensuring prompt alerts and actions.

+The machine learning model files were too large to upload directly to GitHub, so I compressed the necessary files for easier handling.
+If you would like to review the complete project, you can access all the files at the following link: https://mega.nz/folder/DPJlnByb#DneGrPOGNK0Ii3BivealhQ

 ## Table of Contents

 1. [Model Description](#model-description)